 Hence, the metaphor of a primordial awakening.

 This is an interesting thought experiment in how things look to differently imagined readers.
 If the cartoon depiction is seen as an attempt to fundamentally summarize human beings as undeveloped, lifeless dolts – if it’s read as an attempt at a Literal depiction of human beings – then it will just annoy a reader.
 The humor will be received as if it were ridicule.
 The reader will feel insulted by the depiction, and not find anything funny about this at all.

 If the reader realizes that all of these essays presume the capacity to change radically and abruptly, and that human beings have the real potential to lose the ego at any moment, then it’s not ridicule.
 (By the way, this potential to lose the ego but not the image came as a pleasant surprise, while writing the last essay: A distinction can be made between Self and Image or Ego and Image.
 And this is probably what was most gratifying in writing that otherwise unremarkable essay: Till then I could never entirely see how we could operate with passion in the absence of some form of true belief, literal conviction.
-But when I started to recognize writing as one of many areas in human life where we are already operating momentarily in a non-literal mind (already stand-up creatures fully emerged from the relatively inanimate soup of mere reactionary thinking) – other contexts being the various arts and sciences (sometimes), and maybe sports at rare levels, and on and on – then it became possible to distinguish a probing mentality from a true believer’s mentality).
+But when I started to recognize writing as one of many areas in human life where we are already operating momentarily in a non-literal mind (already stand-up creatures fully emerged from the relatively inanimate soup of mere reactionary thinking) – other contexts being the various arts and sciences (sometimes), and maybe sports at rare levels, and on and on, rarely at present – then it became possible to distinguish a probing mentality from a true believer’s mentality).

 This is the beginning of a distinction that can be elaborated upon and experimented with from here on out.
 This is an exciting distinction, because it shows how it will be possible to respond with passion and conviction in the absence of certainty.